ModelInference/texada/README.md

 #### Boost

 Boost can be downloaded [here](http://www.boost.org/doc/libs/1_56_0/more/getting_started/unix-variants.html) (for *nix machines) or [here](http://www.boost.org/doc/libs/1_56_0/more/getting_started/windows.html) (for Windows machines).
 Follow the instructions on the website to install it.
 Note that Texada depends on the non-header library, ProgramOptions, which needs to be built separately (see "5.
 Prepare to Use a Boost Library Binary" on the Boost website).
+We use Texada with BOOST version 1.59.0.

 To integrate with Texada, the location of Boost headers will need to be inputted to uservars.mk (see "Building the project" below), so make note of where it is being extracted.